UppASD/UppASD-tutorial/content/magnon/magnon.rst

 =========================================

-Tutorial 1: bcc Fe at different temperature
+Exercise 1: bcc Fe at different temperature
 ------------------------------------------------

 Collinear magnon spectra and influence of uniaxial anisotropy